Banca del Monte di Lucca: Bank

 Banca Monte Lucca, and the savings banks of Florence, Livorno, Lucca, Pisa, Pistoia, San Miniato, also formed a loose banking group: Holding Casse Toscane in the same year.
 In 1996, CR Pisa, Livorno, Lucca and Banca Monte Lucca quit the group and formed Holding Casse del Tirreno.
 In 1999 the three savings banks were acquired by Banca Popolare di Lodi.
 In 2000 Banca Carige acquired 51% shares of Banca Monte Lucca S.p.A..
 The foundation sold a further 20% in 2013 to Fondazione Cassa di Risparmio di Lucca.

 Banking foundation

-The former majority owner of the bank, Fondazione Banca del Monte di Lucca (the banking foundation), was a minority owner of Cassa Depositi e Prestiti for 114,348 shares.
+The former majority owner of the bank, Fondazione Banca del Monte di Lucca, was a minority owner of Cassa Depositi e Prestiti for 114,348 shares.
 The foundation also owned 0.1545% of Banca Carige.

-The foundation also carried arts exhibition in the United States.
+The foundation also sponsored arts exhibitions in the United States.